 - Have legal authority and immediately physical ability to place you de arrest; and

 - A reasonable person who receives such communication knows or should know that he or she is not free to leave.

 How does Virginia push Resisting Arrest?

 As stated above, unlike assault on LEO, resisting arrest is a class 1 misdemeanor.
-That means the Court has the ability to sentence you up to one (1) year in jail and/or a fine of $2,500.
+That means the Court can sentence you up to one (1) year in jail and/or a fine of $2,500.

 What are some defenses to Resisting Arrest?

-If you’ve been charged, there’s several issues your attorney should analyze in your case.
+If you’ve been charged, there are several issues your attorney should analyze in your case.
 The first is whether the officer actually was in a position to lawfully arrest you.
-So for instance, if you were illegal stopped for a traffic offense that you didn’t commit and then the interaction lead to a resisting arrest charge, this may be a defense.
+So for instance, if you were illegal stopped for a traffic offense that you didn’t commit and then the interaction leads to a resisting arrest charge, this may be a defense.

 Another issue to consider is whether your actions constituted “fleeing.”
 I’ve handled cases where simply because my client “tensed up,” he was charged with resisting arrest.
 Another possible argument (if the facts bear out in the case) is if the officer didn’t clearly communicate his or her intention to arrest you.